lewiswolf/kac_drumset/readme.md

 class Shape(ABC):
 	'''
-	An abstract base class for a shape in Euclidean Geometry.
+	An abstract base class for a shape in Euclidean geometry.
 	'''

 	@abstractmethod